eoinclayton98/Smart_Fire_Safety_System/README.md

 Once this is created the user can select how many seconds they want the fire to be active for before the route is created.

 This project utilizes: Python, A* search, Boundary fill algorithm and TkInter

+A video walk through of this project is available at - https://www.youtube.com/watch?v=K_irX9DD7Pc